There’s no club quite like a gym.

 Gold’s Gym Is Perfect For:

-Gold’s Gold+ membership, in our opinion, is an excellent option for parents/partners who have one or two children and want to work out at the same time.
-Rather than paying a sitter, child care is covered in their membership.
+Gold’s membership, in our opinion, is an excellent option for parents/partners who have one or two children and want to work out at a gym with formidable amenities.

 The purpose of breaking down these five clubs is to give you an idea of what kinds of options, pricing and perks gyms offer their members.
 There are, as we pointed out earlier, more than 35,000 gyms in the United States alone, so offering details on every gym is pretty impossible.

 Here’s what you need to take away from our reviews to help you pick the best gym for you:

-The gyms we took a look at fall into two tiers: budget (Gold’s, PF, Youfit) and comprehensive (24 Hour, LA Fitness).
+The gyms we took a look at fall into two tiers: budget (PF, Youfit) and comprehensive (24 Hour, LA Fitness, Gold’s).
 Each of these gyms has their own levels of membership.
 Decide what you want out of your gym, write down a list, then compare your list to the membership levels at each gym you visit.